eclipsesource/dockerizor/README.md

 dockerizor
 ==========

-Gradle plug-in to create a Docker image that includes an [Virgo][Eclipse Virgo] container.
+Gradle plug-in to create a Docker image that includes an [Eclipse Virgo][Virgo] container.

 During our preparations for the EclipseCon talk about our first Docker project, we spent quite some time packaging Virgo containers inside Docker images.

 We investigated how to improve the continuous delivery of Virgo powered applications using Gradle and Docker.
-The outcome is the Gradle Plugin 'dockerizor'.
+The outcome is the Gradle Plugin ''dockerizor''.

 In a first step we automated the generation of basic Virgo images.

 ### Building basic Virgo images

-In your build script you specify Docker related configuration via the 'gradle-docker'[gradle-docker] [] Plugin.
+In your build script you specify Docker related configuration via the [''gradle-docker''][gradle-docker] Plugin.

 	apply plugin: 'docker'
 	docker {
-		baseImage = 'ubuntu:14.04'
 		maintainer = 'Florian Waibel <fwaibel@eclipsesource.com>'

 		version = 'latest'